cosmobobak/viridithas/README.md

   A small bonus is given if a side has a pair of bishops.
 - #### Mobility
   The relative mobility of the pieces in a position can be an important factor in the evaluation.
 Piece mobilities are evaluated with differing weights and with some restrictions on their movement, like ruling that moves to squares that are controlled by enemy pawns are likely not useful.
+- #### King Safety
+  The number of attacks on the squares around the king are passed into a nonlinear formula that determines the value in centipawns of the king's safety or danger.
 - #### Texel Tuning
-  The weights of the evaluation function are tuned on strong human games, to best predict their outcomes.
+  The weights of the evaluation function are tuned on Viridithas's own self-play games.